Observational Evidence for Primordial Black Holes: A Positivist Perspective: Potential Solutions to Cosmic Problems

 \subsection{Hubble Tension}

 The value of the Hubble constant reported by the Planck collaboration~\cite{Planck:2018vyg}, $H_{0} = 67.37 \pm 0.54\,$km/s/Mpc, is less than the value measured by Cepheids and Type Ia supernov{\ae}~\cite{Riess:2018byc}, $H_{0} = 73.52 \pm 1.62\,$km/s/Mpc.
 No standard explanation has been found so far.
-However, several authors have questioned whether this tension is real or as large as suggested.
-For example, systematic uncertainties in the Cepheid colour-luminosity calibration might exclude measuring $H_{0}$ to the precision claimed~\cite{Mortsell:2021tcx}.
-Also Rameez and Sarkar~\cite{Rameez:2019wdt} argue that discrepancies between supernova Ia datasets (the Pantheon and JLA compilations) undermine the claimed Hubble tension.
-Recently, Schwarz {\it et al.}~\cite{Horstmann:2021jjg} have pointed out that $30\%$ of the CMB dipole is not caused by the movement of the Sun, implying an error in Planck's dipole subtraction.
-This could substantially change the Planck best-fit model, and might remove the tension entirely.
-Measurements from H0LiCOW~\cite{Wong:2019kwg} show a clear trend towards smaller values of $H_{0}$ with distance and this also conforms with data from X-ray clusters~\cite{Kozmanyan:2018oao}.
+Some ways to weaken or resolve this tension have been discussed, for instance due to systematic uncertainties in the Cepheid colour-luminosity calibration~\cite{Mortsell:2021tcx}, or due to the fact that $30\%$ of the CMB dipole is not caused by the movement of the Sun, implying an error in Planck's dipole subtraction~\cite{Horstmann:2021jjg}.
+However, the current mainstream view is that this tension is real.
 Future research is clearly needed to clarify the situation.

-If the tension prevails, PBHs could help to alleviate it.
-Eroshenko~\cite{Eroshenko:2021oeq} studies a scenario in which PBHs have (1) a mass distribution peaking within the range $10^{20}$ -- $10^{24}$\,g, and (2) a weakly-relativistic velocity dispersion.
-He points out that if these PBHs have been in dense clusters with initial masses $18$ -- $560\,\Msun$, their further dynamical evolution might have lead to a vastly increased merger rate, transforming about $10\%$ of their initial mass into gravitational waves.
+If the Hubble tension prevails, PBHs could help to alleviate it.
+Eroshenko~\cite{Eroshenko:2021oeq} studied a scenario in which PBHs have (1) a mass distribution peaking in the range $10^{20}\,\text{--}\,10^{24}$\,g, and (2) a weakly-relativistic velocity dispersion.
+He points out that if these PBHs have been in dense clusters with initial masses $18\,\text{--}\,560\.\Msun$, their further dynamical evolution might have lead to a vastly increased merger rate, transforming about $10\%$ of their initial mass into gravitational waves.
 In turn, the Hubble constant might have increased by $\sim 5\%$ as compared to its value without these merger processes.
 This would imply a shortening of the first acoustic-peak scale, such that the present Hubble constant $H_{0}$ would be less than that deduced from local measurements.
+Papanikolaou~\cite{Papanikolaou:2023oxq} has recently argued that the Hubble tension could also be alleviated through the evaporation of PBHs with mass less than $10^{9}\,$g via dark radiation degrees of freedom having feeble couplings to the Standard Model.
+These would have been injected into the primordial plasma, increasing the effective number of neutrino species and in turn the value of the Hubble parameter.
+Papanaikolaou also argues that such PBHs can generate primordial magnetic fields~\cite{Papanikolaou:2023nkx}.